-Chris Cain – Summary Profile
+Chris Cain (Northpoint MD) – Summary Profile

 Former senior Government policy advisor, major project Director and award-winning transport professional of 25 years standing with an established track record of finding innovative solutions to complex business, policy and service challenges.
 Chris’s practical experience of managing large teams undertaking high-profile endeavours is underpinned by sound analytical and business planning skills, a facility for lateral thinking and strategic insight, and a flair for problem-solving drawing on knowledge gained in central and local Government and in the private sector.
 This is combined with well-defined leadership qualities, strong influencing skills, a facility for managing large and controversial stakeholder exercises, developing sound working relationships with politicians at all levels based on mutual trust and respect and excellent oral and written presentation skills – including briefing all forms of media.